fritzhuie/jp-schools-frontend/README.md

 ## Description

 _Compliment Social_ is a social networking application designed to spread positivity by allowing users to send each other pre-written compliments anonymously.
-Users can engage with one another by answering polls, which are at the heart of the compliment exchange mechanism.
+Users can engage with one another by answering polls, which are at the heart of the compliment exchange mechanism

 ## MVP Features

-- **Basic Backend CRUD**: Fundamental create, read, update, and delete operations for user management.
+- **Basic Backend CRUD**: Fundamental create, read, update, and delete operations for user management
-- **Authentication**: Users can sign up and log into the platform.
+- **Authentication**: Users can sign up and log into the platform
-- **Profiles**: Users can view and edit their profiles, including updating avatars.
+- **Profiles**: Users can view and edit their profiles, including updating avatars
-- **Friend Recommendations**: Users can find new friends through our recommendation system.
+- **Friend Recommendations**: Users can find new friends through our recommendation system
-- **Friend Management**: Users can send friend requests, accept requests, or deny them.
+- **Friend Management**: Users can send friend requests, accept requests, or deny them
-- **Polls**: Users can answer polls which are used to generate compliments sent to others.
+- **Polls**: Users can answer polls which are used to generate compliments sent to others
-- **Inbox**: A dedicated page where users can see compliments they have received.
+- **Inbox**: A dedicated page where users can see compliments they have received

 ## Stretch Goals (Completed)